Proven Tips for Packing Electronics for Evacuation

 Preparing for Moving Electronics

 Disconnect your cords from their devices.
 It might seem like a time-saver to leave the cords connected to their devices.
 The problem with leaving cables connected is the potential for damage to cables or the devices themselves.
 Replacing cords for electronics can be costly and frustrating so do yourself a favor and pack them neatly away.
 On electronics that you’re leaving behind, disconnecting the cords could help prevent a power surge from frying your electronics as well.

 Wrap cords with tape (any tape you have will likely work) labeled with the device they are for.
 This will make reconnecting all of your devices much more simple.
 You won’t have to fight to untangle your cords, and you’ll know exactly where they go.
 Wrap your cords in a figure-8 or loop, not too tightly, tape, and leave yourself a “flag” of tape to use as a label.
 You’ll easily be able to find each cord.
 This will make setting them back up easier.

 Wrap PC towers, monitors, TVs, and large electronics in towels and blankets to pad them from the bumps on the road.
 While one blanket wrapped around your monitor or TV won’t fully protect against falling objects, it will help keep your screen from getting scratched.
 Bonus: you’ll have towels and blankets with you wherever you end up!

-Packing Electronics In the Car
+Packing Electronics for Evacuation In the Car